polinaLyubavina/MSDscript/README.md

 ## Getting Started
 -----

-MSDscript runs from the command line, so navigate to the directory and run the following commands.
+MSDscript runs from the command line, so navigate to its directory and run the following commands:

 * `make`
 Creates the MSDscript executable